pritesh-shrivastava/melanoma-classification/proposal.md

 ### Datasets and Inputs

 #### Images

-The images are provided in DICOM format.
-This can be accessed using commonly-available libraries like pydicom, and contains both image and metadata.
+The images are provided in DICOM & JPEG formats.
+DICOM images can be accessed using commonly-available libraries like pydicom, and contains both image and metadata.
 It is a commonly used medical imaging data format.

+Total image files in training set ~ 33.1k (DICOM & JPEG each) Total image files in test set ~ 11.0k (DICOM * JPEG each)

-Images are also provided in JPEG and TFRecord format (in the jpeg and tfrecords directories, respectively).
-Images in TFRecord format have been resized to a uniform 1024x1024.
+Images are also provided in TFRecord format (in the tfrecords directory).
+Images in TFRecord format have been resized to a uniform 1024x1024 and there are overall 32 files in the directory.

 #### Image Metadata
 Metadata is also provided outside of the DICOM format, in CSV files.

 #### Files

-* train.csv - the training set
+* train.csv - the training set (1.96 MB)
-* test.csv - the test set
+* test.csv - the test set (479 KB)
-* sample_submission.csv - a sample submission file in the correct format
+* sample_submission.csv - a sample submission file in the correct format (161 KB)

+Total size of the dataset (Images + Files) - 108.19 GB .

 #### Columns